 With an online retail booming and more and more people using smartphones and tablets for web surfing, delivering your content using a responsive website gives you a significant competitive advantage.
 Lightweight, agile and device-friendly sites are much more adept at converting mobile shoppers into loyal customers.
 If a site isn’t mobile-responsive and renders horribly — with graphic elements haphazardly scattered across the user’s screen from failure to automatically resize to its dimensions — it is definitely losing a lot of visitors, and money, as a result.

 Web store integration with POS / ERP

-For the most part all inventory, pricing, and sales information is processed by POS (Point of Sale) or ERP (Enterprise Resource Planning) software.
+For the most part, all inventory, pricing, and sales information are processed by POS (Point of Sale) or ERP (Enterprise Resource Planning) software.
 Web technologies allow for integration of this information into an online store, automating inventory and pricing updates and providing an overall view of a customer’s online and offline purchasing history.

 By integrating an online store with ERP or POS, business owners improve efficiency and save time when the website and ERP / POS work together as a unified whole:

 - Web store product catalog is updated automatically using data from POS / ERP system.

 - Completed online order and customer information are immediately sent to POS / ERP system providing a complete view of customers’ online and in-store purchase history.